wp-plugins/events-planner/readme.txt

 1. Event Management Page
 2. Form Builder
-2. Registration Page Overview
+3. Registration Page Overview

 == Changelog ==

+= 1.3.1 =

+* Added CAD and EUR to the currency list in the Settings.
+Adjusted the gateway files for the change.
+* Fixed the register button link in the template files.

-= 1.2 =
+= 1.3 =

 * Downloadable CSV of event registration info.
 * AJAX snapshots of registration and payment info.